 What Is An Electronic Deadbolt?

 One of the more popular elements of residential security lately has been the electronic deadbolt.
-Electronic deadbolts are a more modern take on a traditional cylindrical deadbolt.
+An electronic deadbolt is a more modern take on a traditional cylindrical deadbolt.
 They feature all of the same mechanical components of a “standard” deadbolt, but also feature either a keypad or touchscreen in addition.

 What this means is that locks are far more convenient to lock and unlock, as you don’t have to remember a key.
 The keypad or touchscreen accepts a pin, much like in an electronic safe keypad, to activate a motor that engages or disengages the bolt.